hermannhueck/MusicService/Clients/MusicWebApp-Play-Scala-PlayWS-NoAuth/README.md

 - Scala is designed to avoid shared mutable state which very often is the basic problem of traditional concurrent Java programs.
 Furthermore, if you use Scala collections you use immutable collections by default.
-- The _Option_ type used consequently saves you from NPEs.
 - Scala is much better prepared for asynchronous and concurrent programming than Java is.

 Scala learned from the deficiencies of Java, e.g.
 - No checked Exceptions force you to handle or to propagate them thus cluttering your method signatures.
-- You (almost) never deal with NPEs if you consequently use the Option type.
-(Java 8 also got a new type "Optional" persueing the same purpose.)
+- You (almost) never deal with NPEs if you consequently use the _Option_ type.
+(Java 8 also got a new type "Optional" persueing the same purpose, but it is used rarely.)
 - Exception handling is much more elegant with Try objects.
 - and much more ...